BBVA/kapow/docs/source/the_project/quickstart.rst

 Launch the Service
 ++++++++++++++++++

-At this point, we only need to launch :program:`kapow` with our :file:`ping.pow`:
+At this point, we only need to launch :program:`kapow` with our :file:`ping-route`:

 .. code-block:: console

-    $ kapow server ping.pow
+    $ kapow server ping-route

 *Kapow!* can expose the user interface through HTTPS, to do this provide the corresponding key and certificates chain paths at startup:

 .. code-block:: console

-    $ kapow server --keyfile path/to/keyfile --certfile path/to/certfile ping.pow
+    $ kapow server --keyfile path/to/keyfile --certfile path/to/certfile ping-route

 Consume the Service